johnnywoo/cliff/README.md

 ## BASH COMPLETION

-Currently there is only completion for configured options (the options/flags themselves and long option values, if there is no weird chars in them).
-To enable it, put the following into your ~/.profile (or ~/.bash_profile, whatever the name is on your system).
+The completion is available for configured options (the options/flags themselves and long option values) and param values.
+It may work incorrectly with weird characters, but simple cases should behave properly.

+To enable the completion, put the following into your ~/.profile (or ~/.bash_profile, whatever the name is on your system).

     eval "$(/usr/bin/php /path/to/your/awesometool.php --cliff-bash-profile=atool)"

 In this example:

- * /usr/bin/php is your php 5.3 cli binary
+ * `/usr/bin/php` is your php 5.3 cli binary
- * /path/to/your/awesometool.php is your cliff script
+ * `/path/to/your/awesometool.php` is your cliff script
- * atool is the alias you will use to execute the awesome tool
+ * `atool` is the alias you will use to execute the awesome tool

-After editing the profile, source it (or simply log off and on), and atool <tab> should start working.
-Well, currently, only atool -<tab> and --x=<tab>, because only options are supported atm.
+After editing the profile, `source` it (or simply log off and on), and `atool <tab>` should start working.

-Of course, instead of eval, you can execute the command by hand, alter it, etc.
+Of course, instead of eval, you can execute the command by hand, alter its output, etc.
 Eval is just a convenient way to get things working.

 ### Bash completion for third-party programs